deltafi/deltafi/deltafi-docs/public/docs/actions/domain.md

 The `extractAndValidate` method must return a `DomainResultType`, which is currently implemented by `DomainResult`, and `ErrorResult`.

-A `DomainResult` contains a map of key value pairs that will be indexed in the system.
+A `DomainResult` contains a map of annotations that will be searchable in the system.

 ### Example